SURESHP08/online_food_delevery_analysis/README.md

-# 🍔 Food Delivery Analytics System
+# 🍔 Online Food Delivery Analytics System

 An end-to-end **Data Analytics + Dashboard project** that processes food delivery data, stores it in a MySQL database, analyzes it with SQL queries, and visualizes insights using Streamlit.